dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 Remove all relation between parent and child.

+**Note:**

-**Note:** This only delete relation between parent and child and do not remove child objects.
+This only delete relation between parent and child and do not remove child objects.

+Return: Number of deleted object counts.

 Method: DELETE